StuartsProjects/StuartsProjects.github.io/_posts/2022-10-05-Seeeduino_XIAO - Part3.md

 Also be aware that while packets that take a long time to send sound OK because they go a lot further, be aware of legal duty cycles for your part of the world.
 In the 434Mhz band you often can only transmit 10% of the time.
 In these circumstances you could only send one of those long distance 3200mS packets once every 32 seconds.

-### Coming soon: Easy build XIAO hand held LoRa transmitter receiver.
+### Coming soon: Easy build XIAO hand held LoRa transmitter and receiver.

 <br>
 <p align="center">